jacobp112/icebbo/docs/thermal-budget.md

 All three stay below TI's 125 °C maximum junction temperature. **U1 is the limiting part.** At the pessimistic thermal resistance it leaves only about 7 °C, and it relies on the 150 mA core budget, which is likely far above what a small design at 48 MHz draws.
 At the typical 3.3 V load, U2 dissipates about 0.21 W.

 **Layout requirement.** The TI figure assumes each exposed pad is soldered and tied to internal ground planes, as TI's layout guidance recommends.
-U1, U2 and U3 each need a via array from the thermal pad to the ground planes.
-They sit about 10 mm apart and together dissipate up to about 1.2 W, so the surrounding ground copper should be kept continuous.
+U1, U2 and U3 each carry two 0.3 mm-drill thermal vias in the exposed pad, part of the footprint, into the inner-1 ground plane.
+TI's layout shows room for more, and a denser array would lower the thermal resistance further.
+The regulators sit about 10 mm apart and together dissipate up to about 1.2 W, so the surrounding ground copper should be kept continuous.

 ## Input headroom and protection